 This is a 5L fermenting crockpot made by Zaklady Ceramiczne Boleslawiec at their factory in Boleslawiec, Poland.
 This is the oldest and most reputable ceramics factory in Poland.
-The 5L fermenting crockpot is available in two colours, traditional brown and olive green.
-They are made of porcelain clay with a food safe glaze, guaranteed to be lead and cadmium free.
-They are designed with straight sides and with a moat into which the lid is placed.
-This moat is filled with water and is a natural way of ensuring the pots are air tight, yet allows the carbon dioxide, which is produced during fermentation, to escape.
+It is made of porcelain clay with a food safe glaze, guaranteed to be lead and cadmium free.
+It is designed with straight sides and with a moat into which the lid is placed.
+This moat is filled with water and is a natural way of ensuring the pots are air tight, yet allowing the carbon dioxide, which is produced during fermentation, to escape.

 Crockpots and fermented food have a history of being part of peasants’ fare.
 The pots have a slightly rustic appearance.
 Although they are beautifully finished, often they have tiny unevenness in the glaze.
 This in no way interferes with the functioning or hygiene of the pots, but to our mind adds character and charm.